MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-pci/aks-pci-network-content.md

 ##### Your responsibilities

-Default settings might include features you don't need.
-To function, those features might need visibility into the workload.
-In general, review the features and the implications before enabling them.
-For example, don't enable managed identity on Azure Container Registry if that's not going to be used.
+Review the features and the implications before enabling them.
+Default settings might include features you don't need and those features might need visibility into the workload.
+For example, the ciphers in the default SSL policy for Azure Application Gateway.
+Check if the policy is overly permissive.
+The recommendation is to create a custom policy by selecting only the ciphers you need.

-Make sure all rules, configured in Azure Firewall and Network Security Groups (NSG), restrict traffic by protocol and port in addition to source and destination.

 For components where you have complete control, remove all unnecessary system services from the images.
-For instance jump boxes, build agents, and others,
+For instance jump boxes, build agents, and others.

 For components, where you only have visibility such as AKS nodes, document what Azure installs on the nodes.
 Consider using DaemonSets to provide any additional auditing necessary for these cloud-controlled components.